Hasnat58/Hasnat58/README.md

 - 👋 Hi, I’m @Hasnat
-- 👀 I’m interested in developing programs
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning different languages
+- 🌱 I’m currently learning python

 <!---
 Hasnat58/Hasnat58 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.